 Bright Spot History

 Bright Spot Ventures was founded as a sister program to Lifelines, with the goal of providing paid employment training for youth aging out of foster care.
-It began as a book-selling business and involved into the Cool Spring Farmers Market, which helped increase access to fresh food in the West Side of Wilmington
+It began as a book-selling business and evolved into the Cool Spring Farmers Market, which helped increase access to fresh food in the West Side of Wilmington

 New Castle County takes over running the Cool Spring Farmers Market, and BSF continues to serve the community as a vendor.